The initial-boundary value problem for Schr\"odinger-Korteweg-de Vries system on the half-line: Introduction

 \subsection{Structure of the paper}

-This work is organized as follow: in the next section, we discuss some notation, introduce some important function spaces and review the definition and basic properties of the Riemann-Liouville fractional integral.
-Sections \ref{sectionlinear} and \ref{sectionduhamel} are devoted to establish preliminary estimates for the linear group, the Duhamel boundary forcing operators and for the classes of the Duhamel boundary forcing operators associated to linear Schr\"odinger and KdV equations.
-Also, similar estimates are established for the inhomogeneous solution operators associated to both equations.
-In Section \ref{nonlinearestimates}, the crucial bilinear estimates will be deduced.
-Finally, in Section \ref{prova-teoremas} is exhibited the proof of the main results about the local theory established in this work for the IBVPs \eqref{SK} and \eqref{SKe}.
+This work is organized as follow: in the next section, we discuss some notations, introduce some important function spaces and review the definition and basic properties of the Riemann-Liouville fractional integral.
+Sections \ref{sectionlinear} and \ref{sectionduhamel} are devoted to summarize preliminary results about the free propagators of the single equations and also in these sections are established some useful estimates for the Duhamel boundary forcing operators and for the classes of the Duhamel boundary forcing operators associated to linear Schr\"odinger and KdV equations.
+Furthermore, similar estimates are established for the inhomogeneous solution operators associated to both equations.
+In Section \ref{nonlinearestimates}, the crucial bilinear estimates will be deduced and, finally, in Section \ref{prova-teoremas} is exhibited the proof of the main results about the local theory established in this work for the IBVPs \eqref{SK} and \eqref{SKe}.